-Source: World Bank, Guinness Global Investors calculations as at 31.12.2018
+Source: McKinsey, Guinness Global Investors calculations.
+Assuming USDCNY exchange rate of 6.5

 The chart above, showing the number of urban residents in brackets according to annual household disposable income, demonstrates how China's middle class is growing and becoming richer.
 In 2018 there were 161m urban households whose annual income was less than \$12,000 and which had, in other words, not yet reached the middle class.
 Over time, as China's economy grows, we expect more consumers to enter the middle class.